BaakhOfficial/baakh_obsidian_database/Database/Main Page.md

 >*Congratulations!
 You are on the main page of my personal analyst database.
 My name is [Nikolay Baakh](https://www.baakhofficial.com), I am a Data Analyst.
 But here you can find much more than just Data Analyst stuff.*

-**Some links lead to Russian books or websites.
-They are marked with #Russian  hashtag**

 If I will decide that one page of that database is very cool - I will duplicate it in my [blog](https://baakhofficial.com/blog/)

 > [!warning]